gudwalMJ/Cube_Assessment_v2/README.md

 - Make it look really nice -- DONE
 - Let users pick from multiple (custom) stickers -- DONE
-- Improve the workflow and ux
+- Improve the workflow and ux -- DONE
 - Show multiple captured images in a gallery -- DONE
 - Let users download or share the captured pics -- DONE
-- Add super cool effects to webcam feed
+- Add super cool effects to webcam feed -- DONE
-- Organize, document and test the code
+- Organize, document and test the code -- DONE
 - Integrate with zoom, teams, meet...

 ### quickstart